Battle Spirits: Saikyou Ginga Ultimate Zero: Characters

-Rikuto's older sister and a Card Quester.
-She is a clean freak and insists on keeping the Number One Star Ship tidy.
+Rikuto's older sister and a Card Quester who along with her younger brother joins Rei as his travelling companion.
+She is a 15-year old girl who is a clean freak and insists on keeping the Number One Star Ship tidy.
 Laila admires Eris, whose father was rivals with her grandfather.
 She lives by "Laila's Rules" at all times, sometimes announcing them to make others follow her example.
-She loves Pentans and uses a Pentan deck.
+She loves Pentans and uses a Pentan deck, with, after advice from Rei, Knight-Pentan as her key spirit.